panetta03/dinosaur-cage/README.md

 Given that I was learning go with this project I wanted to avoid any external dependencies that could make it difficult to use this project.
 For example I started with a Postgres implementation and then moved on to sqlite.
 When it became clear that time was factor for this project I ended up with an in memory solution for persistence using go-memdb.

  With Cages I was able to manage to add most of the features of a cage.
 I abstracted out checks on cages into a separate utils section to avoid too much noise in the controller.
 Additionally I chose swagger for clean documentation and interaction with the APIs.

+ Things that I did not complete.
+I wasn't able to complete the automated tests.
+I would have liked to have had more time to add unit testing.
+Lastly I would like revampe this solution to use better persistence either through sqlite or postgres.